Code imports

 Making your request

-So, a good import is part voodoo, part science, part luck.
-An import will not lose data - we can verify that the result of a checkout of the Bazaar branch is identical to a checkout of the CVS branch.
-But getting it to that point may well require inspection and custom work.
+An import will not lose data - the result of a checkout of the Git branch is identical to a checkout of the CVS branch.
+But getting it to that point may require inspection and custom work.

-The initial import can take a long time—up to several days, depending on the number of revisions that need to be converted.
-Once the import is established it will be updated from the CVS or Subversion branch with every 6-12 hours, although an import can be requested at any time by clicking the “Import Now” button on the import page.
+The initial import can take a long time; up to several days, depending on the number of revisions that need to be converted.
+Once the import is established, it will be updated from the CVS or Subversion branch every 6-12 hours, although an import can be requested at any time by clicking the “Import Now” button on the import page.

 More information